 When I timidly walked down Fuller Brook to the “cut through” yard for the pond the first time, an affable young mother greeted me with a smile.
 “Yes, Son, this is how you get to Knowles Pond!
 You may walk through our property anytime to do so!”

-After thanking the affable woman profusely, I learned that her name was Marsha Decter and that she was the wife of veritable Wellesley legend, Bob Decter, whose popular Central Street store had provided shoes for two generations of local children.
+After thanking the affable woman profusely, I learned that her name was Marcia Decter and that she was the wife of veritable Wellesley legend, Bob Decter, whose Central Street store had provided shoes for two generations of local children.

 As the local paperboy for The Patriot Ledger, an afternoon daily newspaper at the time, I began to scout Knowles Pond whenever I delivered my papers to local customers after school.
 On December 24, Christmas Eve, the biting air reminded me that if I played my cards just right, I could have a late afternoon skate after I completed my route that day.
 However, I hadn’t counted on the fact that each customer would want to personally hand me a tip – usually a dollar – for my services that year.
 Thus, by the time I had completed delivering my newspapers that Christmas Eve, it was near pitch-black out.
 Regardless, I grabbed my skates, put them on the end of my stick, thrust an old puck into my coat pocket, and departed for Fuller Brook Road.

 When I completed the ten-minute trek from my house, I then sat on the wooden bench that the Knowle family has so generously left for us to sit on as we changed into our skates.
-Within a minute, I was teetering through a tuft of snow in order to reach the frozen pond just as a full moon glistened overhead.
+Soon, I was teetering through a tuft of snow in order to reach the frozen pond just as a full moon glistened overhead.

 “Merry Christmas, Son!” he barked through the barren oak trees.